FEDIToolbox/FEDI/documentation/source/index.rst

 While **FEDI** is primarily designed for fetal and neonatal MRI, several tools are applicable to general MRI processing.
 In summary, **FEDI** provides:

-- **Gradient and b-vector tools:** Rotation of b-vectors, gradient-scheme conversion, and q-weight utilities.
+- **Gradient and b-vector tools:** Rotation of b-vectors, and gradient-scheme conversion.

 - **Diffusion MRI preprocessing:** Denoising, Gibbs artifact removal, and bias-field correction.

-- **Outlier detection and weighting:** Identification and weighting of outlier volumes, slices, or voxels for robust diffusion MRI processing.
+- **Outlier detection:** Identification and weighting of outlier volumes, slices, or voxels.

 - **Reconstruction:** Diffusion signal reconstruction with integrated outlier weighting.